brightzheng100/instana-server-on-roks/README.md

 #### Instana Datastore Readiness Check

-But before you proceed, please have a check to make sure all required ports are opened.
+Before you proceed, please have a check to make sure all required ports are opened.

 For example: